Palmetto Tree Service

-Providing tree removal, trimming, pruning, inspection and full tree care services in the Charleston, Mount Pleasant, and the Tri-County areas of South Carolina.
+Certified tree services company for Mount Pleasant, Charleston, and surrounding areas.
+Expert ISA Arborist supervised trimming, pruning, removal, stump grinding and more.
+Fully insured.
 Think of us as the tree service near me company.
 We have offered dedicated and professional residential and commercial tree care service from Isle of Palms and Sullivan’s Island to James Island and beyond since 1999.

 Owner and operator, Robert Thompson, is an ISA Certified Arborist who stays at the forefront of arboriculture through the International Society of Arboriculture (ISA) continuing education system.
 He uses this expansive knowledge to best assist you with any tree care needs and advice.

 Our 100% Satisfaction Guarantee gives you assurance that you will be entirely satisfied with your project.
 We are not happy until you are!
 Job sites are always left in better condition than when we arrive.

 Our arboriculture services are listed on our tree services page and include everything from light pruning and fertilization to tree removal and stump grinding.
 If you don’t see your particular need listed, just call.

 Professional Area-wide Tree Care

 Your Tree Removal and Pruning Experts for Charleston, Mt Pleasant, Isle of Palms, Sullivan’s Island, and surrounding areas.

 Our services are listed on our SERVICES page and include everything from light pruning and fertilization to tree removal and stump grinding.
 We are the tree service near by.
 If you don’t see your particular need listed, just call whether in Kiawah Island, Seabrook Island, Hanahan, North Charleston, East Cooper, Daniel Island or anywhere in the Tri-County area.